luisiiio/luisiiio/README.md

 - ⚡ Fun fact: ...
 -->

-#### I'm a Web Software Engineer. 🤖
+#### I'm a Web Developer. 🤖
-Some technologies that I enjoy working with include ReactJS, Jamstack (JavaScript, API + Markup), and GraphQL.
-I recently launched [@picnicdigital.io](https://picnicdigital.io) to share demos and knowledge on web development.
+With more than 4 years of experience developing on agile methodologies and with multiple technologies according to the needs of the project, always learning from the evolution of technologies and being part of the impact they cause in the world.
+I am interested in modern technologies like Nextjs, GraphQL, Serverless, and Jamstack.